Thursday, September 01, 2011

 Saxon broke up the Seeds band in 1967 and formed the Sky Saxon Blues Band.
 After the release of one album, A Full Spoon of Seedy Blues, Saxon reestablished the Seeds but the group did not attract any mainstream attention.

 Saxon released a number of albums under various band names including The Starry Seeds Band, Sky Saxon & FirewallKing and Shapes Have Fangs.
+In 2008, Saxon and the Seeds collaborated on some new songs and recordings with Billy Corgan of The Smashing Pumpkins.

-You can read more about the seeds here
+You can read more about the seeds here:

 Wednesday, June 03, 2009